interdependence/ansible-role-asdf/README.md

 If `version` is omitted for a package, it will default to `latest`.

-Where `state` is defined in each role variable, the default value is `present`, and can be omitted.
+Where `state` is set to `present` in each role variable, the default value is `present`, and can be omitted.
 If `state` is set to `absent`, the corresponding item will be removed.

 ## Example Playbook